nukata/lisp-in-go/IMPLEMENTATION-NOTES.md

 ----------------------------------------

 **Note:**
-I believe this feature delivers the ideal behavior for a Lisp-1 Lisp, which has one name space for both variables and functions, to make use of traditional macros.
+I believe the last feature makes the behavior of traditional macros ideal.
-As a benefit of macros being _partially hygienic_, you can define [anaphoric macros](http://www.asahi-net.or.jp/~kc7k-nd/onlispjhtml/anaphoricMacros.html) by introducing a symbol (`it` in the following example) not by using `(gensym)` insistently to the expansion result.
+As macros being _partially hygienic_, you can define [anaphoric macros](http://www.asahi-net.or.jp/~kc7k-nd/onlispjhtml/anaphoricMacros.html) (Japanese) by introducing a symbol (`it` in the following example) to the expansion result intentionally without using `(gensym)`.

 ```
 > (defmacro aif (test then else)